poweroftim/intersight-autodoc/README.md

 # intersight-autodoc
-Using API get requests, create tables in a Word Doc for easy documentation.
+From API get requests, dynamically create tables in a Word Doc for easy documentation.

 ---
 ## Prerequisites